SaaS Marketing

 9. Top of the funnel leads generated by source: organic traffic

-“There are those key funnel metrics you want to watch at all times that we all know about, but I really believe the marketing metrics to watch depend heavily on the current period’s goals and how the sales funnel flows.
+Asya adds that there are those key funnel metrics you want to watch at all times that we all know about, but I really believe the marketing metrics to watch depend heavily on the current period’s goals and how the sales funnel flows.

 If you’re marketing an early stage, disruptive product, a metric as simple as returning users might be a key leading indicator for future MRR.